patschris/AspectJprojectBST/README.md

 # Synchonize threads using AspectJ
 In this project, I use AspectJ to synchronize threads.
-I constructed a Binary Search Tree (BST) based on http://algorithms.tutorialhorizon.com/binary-search-tree-complete-implementation with some additions.
+I constructed a Binary Search Tree (BST - see [[1]]( http://algorithms.tutorialhorizon.com/binary-search-tree-complete-implementation)) with some additions.
 Then, in my main function
 I created a number of threads that execute randomly a number of commands (insert, remove, lookup).
 The threads try to to access simultaneously the BST, so we have to ensure that we don't read and write at the same time, but many threads can read the same content at the same time.
 We use AspectJ in Java with annotations (@before, @after) to synchronize the threads.